BaskaKlim/Statistical-Thinking-in-Python-Part-1/README.md

 2. The x-values are the sorted data.
 Use the np.sort() function to perform the sorting.
 3. The y data of the ECDF go from 1/n to 1 in equally spaced increments.
 You can construct this using np.arange().
 Remember, however, that the end value in np.arange() is not inclusive.
 Therefore, np.arange() will need to go from 1 to n+1.
 Be sure to divide this by n.
 4. The function returns the values x and y.

+## Plotting the ECDF
+You will now use your **ecdf()** function to compute the ECDF for the petal lengths of Anderson's Iris versicolor flowers.
+You will then plot the ECDF.
+Recall that your ecdf() function returns two arrays so you will need to unpack them.
+An example of such unpacking is **x, y = foo(data)**, for some function foo().

+**IInstructions**

+1. Use ecdf() to compute the ECDF of versicolor_petal_length.
+Unpack the output into x_vers and y_vers.
+2. Plot the ECDF as dots.
+Remember to include marker = '.' and linestyle = 'none' in addition to x_vers and y_vers as arguments inside plt.plot().
+3. Label the axes.
+You can label the y-axis 'ECDF'.
+4. Show your plot.